Alvin and the Chipmunks: Chipwrecked: Video game

 Alvin and the Chipmunks: Chipwrecked is a video game based on the film.
-It was released for the Wii, Nintendo DS, and Xbox 360 on April 15, 2010, in North America and on June 25, 2010, in Europe.
+It was released for the Wii, Nintendo DS, and Xbox 360 on November 15, 2011, in North America and on November 25, 2011, in Europe.
 Like the previous Alvin and the Chipmunks and Alvin and the Chipmunks: The Squeakquel video game adaptations, Ross Bagdasarian Jr. and Janice Karman reprised their respective roles.

 Reception

 Box office

-The film grossed a total of $133,110,742 in North America, and another $209,584,693 internationally, for a total worldwide gross of $342,695,435.
+The film grossed a total of $133.1 million in North America, and $216 million overseas, for a worldwide total of $349.1 million.
 Alvin and the Chipmunks: Chipwrecked made $6.7 million on its opening day, which was lower than the opening day grosses of Alvin and the Chipmunks ($13.3 million) and Alvin and the Chipmunks: The Squeakquel ($18.8 million).
 For its opening weekend, the film ranked at the #2 spot behind Sherlock Holmes: A Game of Shadows with $23.2 million, which was less than the opening weekends of the franchise's previous two films, the original film's $44.3 million and its sequel's $48.9 million respectively.

 Critical response

+On the review aggregation website Rotten Tomatoes, 10% of 79 critics' reviews are positive, with an average rating of 3.6/10.
+The website's consensus reads: "Lazy, rote, and grating, Chipwrecked is lowest-common-denominator family entertainment that's strictly for the very, very, very young at heart."
+Metacritic, which uses a weighted average, assigned the film a score of 24 out of 100, based on 19 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 This made it the lowest-rated live-action animated Chipmunks film on all three websites.

 John Anderson of Variety wrote: "As impressive as the CG elements are in 'Chipwrecked,' they're a mixed blessing: The more lifelike the techies make the critters—Alvin (voiced by Justin Long), Theodore (Jesse McCartney) and Simon (Matthew Gray Gubler) —the more we're reminded they're rodents."

 Michael Rechtshaffen of The Hollywood Reporter called it "Every bit as frantic, frenetic, groan-inducing and all around grating as its two predecessors."

 Cross described Chipwrecked as "literally without question, the most unpleasant experience I've ever had in my professional life."
-He accused an unidentified female producer of antisemitism and mistreating him.
+He accused an unidentified female producer of mistreating him.
 He was also "forced at legal gunpoint" to spend a week shooting footage on a Carnival Cruise, which Cross argued was unnecessary since he had no lines and was unrecognizable in a pelican suit.
 The comments cost Cross a $150,000 bonus for violating his non-disparagement clause by discussing his grievances publicly.